 Session 6 - 4:45pm – 5:30pm

-The 10:15am session on Friday 15th February and 4:45pm session on Saturday 16th February are special access sessions; a quieter, more relaxed opportunity to visit PlayShapes.
+There are access sessions on 20th, 23rd and 25th July ; a quieter, more relaxed opportunity to visit PlayShapes.
 Suitable for those on the autistic spectrum and their families, but open to anyone who feels they might benefit.

-All children must be accompanied by an adult.
-Tickets must be booked for all attendees, including parents and carers.
+All tickets are ‘General Admission’ and tickets must be booked for all attendees, including parents and carers.